 Leukemia is benzene’s most serious, long-term health risk.
 Studies have found even low benzene exposure can increase leukemia risk.

 A 2015 benzene study looked at leukemia risks from low exposure.
 Researchers examined medical histories of 25,000 Norwegian oil rig workers.
 All had worked on off-shore rigs for at least 20 days.
-The researchers found even with low exposure levels, the leukemia risk was high.
+The researchers found that even with low exposure levels, the leukemia risk was high.
 They published their work in the British Journal of Cancer.

-The researchers said their findings were in line with previous low-exposure benzene studies.
+The researchers said that their findings were in line with previous low-exposure benzene studies.
 A 2007 study in Cancer Causes & Control found a three-fold increased risk for acute myeloid leukemia (AML).
 A 2003 study in Epidemiology found a seven-fold increase in acute non-lymphocytic leukemia risk.

 The 2015 study also found that the risk was even greater before 1980.
 It was about that time that governments set new benzene exposure limits.
 U.S. and international agencies have long known of benzene’s link to cancer.

-A 2012 study found benzene exposure can increase the risk of chronic myeloid leukemia (CML) by 23 percent.
+A 2012 study found that benzene exposure can increase the risk of chronic myeloid leukemia (CML) by 23 percent.
 That study appeared in the American Journal of Industrial Medicine.